News

 When somebody reposts a track, that gives it the opportunity to be heard by a potential new fan.
 This is always a tremendous help for creative souls!

 Archive tracks and bonus tracks are also ignored, as are likes and comments from people who clearly didn’t listen to the music.
+We have ways of knowing these things.

 We would also like to say a special thank you to all the splendid people on Twitter who have been enjoying and reposting our tracks to their followers.
 All the support and positive feedback has been incredibly heartwarming for us all.
 It makes our endeavours here seem worthwhile.